 - Do the same thing on the High E String (Treble Side).

-Let’s clear something up: there is no 100% correct height.
+Let’s clear something up: there is no 100% accurate height.
 That said, here is a great starting point:

 The reason why there is no “100% correct” height, is that every guitar, player, and playing style differs.
 One guitarist may play harder than another guitarist, and one guitar may have thicker and heavier gauge guitar strings than another!

 Setting your pickup height too high will cause your magnets to push and pull your strings out of tune.
 Here’s a quick way to tell if this is happening to you: play the Low E string at a high fret (15th fret is a good one to start at).
 You might hear a “warbling” sound.
 That sound is your magnet fighting your string.
 Back the string away until the “warbling” sound disappears!

 2.)
 Setting Pickup Height Too Low:

 Setting your pickup height too low would cause your pickup not to be optimized for your guitar.
 Your magnetic field “floats” above the pickup, and if your strings are out of the field, you won’t get a rich, full tone.
 That said, backing off on your pickup’s height will cause your bass to thin and your pickup to sound a bit “sweeter” – you might like it!
 Experiment!

 3.)
 Wrong Orientation:

 The correct pickup height orientation is lower on the bass side and closer on the treble side.
 Your Bass strings have more mass and will disturb the magnetic field more than treble strings.
 Reversing your pickup height orientation will provide you with “warbling” bass strings and thin treble strings – not good.

 Lindy’s Take On it: